-A top performer that is perfect for the late summer garden, Lobelia cardinalis (Cardinal Flower) is a popular, upright perennial which typically produces a profusion of spikes of large, brilliant, cardinal red flowers on erect, alternate-leafed stalks rising above a rosette of lance-shaped dark green leaves from midsummer to early fall.
-Quite an architectural plant which adds vertical interest to the landscape!
+A top performer that is perfect for the late summer garden, Lobelia cardinalis (Cardinal Flower) is a popular, upright, clump-forming perennial boasting a profusion of flower spikes densely packed with brilliant, cardinal red, two-lipped blossoms, 2 in. long (5 cm), from midsummer to early fall.
+Borne on erect, alternate-leafed stalks rising above a rosette of lance-shaped, glossy bright green leaves, this architectural plant adds vertical interest to the landscape.
 Extremely hardy, low care, and fairly pest and disease-free, Cardinal Flower tends to be short-lived, although it may self-seed in ideal growing conditions (without becoming invasive)!

-- Generally growing 2-4 feet tall (60-120 cm) and spreading 1-2 ft.
-(30-60 cm), this clump-forming Lobelia thrives in rich, medium to wet soils in full sun to part shade.
+- Performs best in rich, medium to wet soils in full sun to part shade.
 Appreciates some shade from hot afternoon sun and loves a lot of moisture.
-Tolerates damp soils and poor drainage!
+Tolerates damp soils and poor drainage.

-- A welcomed addition to beds, borders, wild gardens, butterfly gardens, cottage gardens and near ponds or streams.
+- A welcomed addition to beds and borders, wild gardens, butterfly gardens, cottage gardens and near ponds or streams.

-- Deadhead for a neat appearance, encourage rebloom or prevent any undesired reseeding.
+- Deadhead for a neat appearance, to encourage rebloom or prevent any undesired reseeding.
 Pinch back for bushier and more compact plants.
-Do not cut back in the fall, mulch lightly.
+Cut back after flowering.
 Divide plants every 2-3 years.

 - Ingestion may cause discomfort